victordieggo/spaceman-docs/README.md

 ### Responsive Visibility

-The responsive visibility utilities allows you hide and show elements on specific breakpoints.
+The responsive visibility utilities allows you to hide and show elements on a specific [breakpoint](#breakpoints).

 #### Hiding elements